Private Coaching

 I now bring the full power of my lived experience, rabbinic training, and deep study of Autism and PDA to my work as a coach, writer, and creator of The PDA Safe Circle™.

-I envision a world where
+I envision a world in which

-• everyone has access to knowledge about what their brains & bodies need to regulate, learn & thrive.
+everyone has access to knowledge about what their brains & bodies need to regulate, learn & thrive.

-• all neurotypes and bodies are recognized, respected, and supported with affirming care.
+all neurotypes and bodies are recognized, respected, and supported with affirming care.

-• in which our social systems provide the financial, logistical, and communal support disabled people need.
+our social systems provide the financial, logistical, and communal support disabled people need.

-• where we relate to both our bodies and the Earth are in ways that increase health and thriving.
+we relate to both our bodies and the Earth are in ways that increase health and thriving.

 I believe misunderstood hidden disabilities are at the root of much of the systemic violence, mass incarceration, family strife, and personal suffering in our society.